merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 Rule 4 is an especially important one.
 "Assume all telephone conversations are monitored."
 Although it needs no elaboration, I cannot stress how important it is **never** to discuss anything sensitive over a telephone.
-This holds espeicially true when you have a cordless or cellular phone.
+This holds especially true when you have a cordless or cellular phone.

 Also, it should also be noted in my personal opinion, that not even